Integrate Oracle Fusion Cloud with Data Lakehouse or Warehouse: The Ultimate Guide to Streamline Your Data Flow using BI Connector With Fabric

 The BI Connector is a Microsoft-certified connector for Oracle BI and Analytics solutions, and it blends perfectly with Oracle Fusion Cloud’s reporting ecosystem, where the base tables can also be accessed.
 The BI Connector is also used with Power BI for quickly and easily visualizing Oracle Fusion Cloud data.

 When it comes to integrating Oracle Fusion with your Data Lakehouse/Warehouse, the BI Connector is the enterprises’ go-to tool to pull the necessary data out of Oracle.
 The Microsoft Fabric can then be used to push the data into your desired Data lakehouse or warehouse.
-The BI Connector is a complete on-premise solution and it does not view or save your Oracle credentials or data to facilitate the connection.
+Our solution, BI Connector, is a complete on-premise solution and it does not view or save your Oracle credentials or data to facilitate the connection.

 The BI Connector Fabric architecture is simple.
 All you need to do is set up a Power BI Gateway Server and install the BI Connector application on it.
 In the BI Connector app, you just need to create a connection to your Oracle Fusion Cloud instance and set up a data source.